TabbyML/tabby/website/docs/extensions/troubleshooting.md

 If your completion requests are timing out, Tabby may display a warning message.
 This could be due to network issues or poor server performance, especially when running a large model on a CPU.
-To improve performance, consider running the model on a GPU with CUDA or ROCm support or on Apple M1/M2 with Metal support.
-When running the server, make sure to specify the device in the arguments using  `--device cuda`, `--device rocm` or `--device metal`.
+To improve performance, consider running the model on a GPU with CUDA support or on Apple M1/M2 with Metal support.
+When running the server, make sure to specify the device in the arguments using  `--device cuda` or `--device metal`.
 You can also try using a smaller model from the available [models](../models/).

 By default, the timeout for automatically triggered completion requests is set to 5 seconds.
 You can adjust this timeout value in the `~/.tabby-client/agent/config.toml` configuration file.